Morwenn/cpp-sort/docs/Writing-a-sorter.md

 **Rule 4.4:** calling a *projection sorter* with [`utility::identity`][utility-identity] or without a projection function shall be strictly equivalent: calling `std::is_sorted` without a comparison function and without a projection function on the resulting collection shall return `true`.
 If the *projection sorter* is also a *comparison sorter*, calling such a sorter with any valid combination of `std::less<>` and `utility::identity`, and calling it without any additional function should be strictly equivalent.

 **Rule 4.5:** a *projection sorter* which can be called with a collection and a projection function shall also be callable with two corresponding iterators and the same projection function.
-If the *projection sorter* is also a *comparison sorter*, it shall also be callable with an iterable, a comparison function and a projection function.
+If the *projection sorter* is also a *comparison sorter*, it shall also be callable with a range, a comparison function and a projection function.

 **Rule 4.6:** the projection parameter always comes after the parameters corresponding to the collection to sort.
 If the *projection sorter* is also a *comparison sorter*, the projection parameter always comes after the comparison parameter.